 Posted January 7, 2019

-Rebekah Fitzsimmons, Brittain Fellow in the Georgia Institute of Technology School of Literature, Media, and Communication, was recently featured in a Business Insider article entitled “A College Professor Who Taught a Course on 'Adulting' Says Millennials Don't Consider Themselves Adults until a Milestone They're Delaying Longer than Ever.”
+Rebekah Fitzsimmons(link is external), Brittain Fellow in the Georgia Institute of Technology S(link is external)chool of Literature, Media, and Communication(link is external), was recently featured in a Business Insider article entitled “A College Professor Who Taught a Course on 'Adulting' Says Millennials Don't Consider Themselves Adults until a Milestone They're Delaying Longer than Ever.”

 Read an excerpt here: